bsuraj23/NineThirtyBatch/README.md

 1.RAG stands for retrieval-augmented generation it uses AI technique that combines two things, Retrieval:searching relevent information from a knowledeg base Generation:using like language mode(like GPT) to generate ansewrs based on both.
+  RAG ensure outputs are more reliable,factual,and up-to-up data compared to a models generating purely from memory.

+(28-08-2025)
+  1.If the string contain a single quote ', use double quotes " ".if your string contains a double quote ",use single quotes ''.if your string contains both'and", you can use escape character with triple code.                       ,